Code-Institute-Submissions/BitWise-Front-End_2/README.md

 If the user is on their own profile an add language button will be found at the top of the languages tab on the profile page.

-The user can open a add language form by selecting the button and close it by selecting it again.
+The user can open an add language form by selecting the button and close it by selecting it again.
 This form utilizes the [form validation feature](#form-validation).

-The state of the languages are updated to add a language immediatly.
+The state of the languages are updated to add a language immediately.
 As is the profile to show an updated language count.

-On successfull or failed language additon a notification will be generated using the [notification feature](#notifications).
+On successful or failed language additon a notification will be generated using the [notification feature](#notifications).

 <details>
       <summary style="font-weight:bold">Add Language Screenshot</summary>